near/NEPs/specs/ChainSpec/Transactions.md

 Note:

 - the order within a batch is undefined.
-Each node should use a unique secret seed for that ordering to users from finding the lowest keys to get advantage of every node.
+Each node should use a unique secret seed for that ordering to prevent users from finding the lowest keys, and then using that information to take advantage of every node.

-Transaction pool provides a draining structure that allows to pull transactions in a proper order.
+Transaction pool provides a draining structure that allows it to pull transactions in a proper order.

 ## Transaction validation

-The transaction validation happens twice, once before adding to the transaction pool, next before adding to a chunk.
+The transaction validation happens twice, once before adding it to the transaction pool, then before adding it to a chunk.

 ### Before adding to a transaction pool